High-concurrency registration flows

 Outcome

-The draw flows moved from ad-hoc validation to controlled registration paths with duplicate prevention and clearer operational signals.
+The draw flows moved from ad-hoc validation to controlled registration paths with deduplication, idempotent writes, rate limiting, and clearer operational signals.

-That reduced inconsistent records, repeated entries, and manual cleanup during high-demand windows.
+That reduced inconsistent records, repeated entries, and manual cleanup during high-demand windows, while keeping legitimate retries from the same user working.